polkadot-developers/substrate-developer-hub.github.io/docs/getting-started/installing-substrate.md

 ```

 This command will install:
-* All the dependencies required to start a Substrate node, includes OpenSSL, CMake, LLVM, etc.
+* all the dependencies required to start a Substrate node, includes OpenSSL, CMake, LLVM, etc.
-* The [substrate-up](https://github.com/paritytech/substrate-up) commands for creating your own nodes and modules.
+* the [substrate-up](https://github.com/paritytech/substrate-up) commands for creating your own nodes and modules.

 This is the most common way to start your Substrate's journey.